 All the other Shwa consonants are variants of this set, with another shape replacing either the top or the bottom of the letter, or both.
 But we call these five bottoms the basic bottoms.

 Shwa uses its homorganic affricates to replace a sequence of plosive + sibilant, even across a syllable or morpheme boundary.
 So, for instance, the English contraction it's is written just like the possessive pronoun its.
 Likewise, English plurals as in cats or beds, possessives as in Matt's or Ted's and 3rd person singular present verbs like chats or spreads are all written with affricates.
+Only if the plosive is released before the sibilant do we write them with two letters.

 Most languages have nasal phonemes, pronounced by letting air out through your nose as you block your mouth.
 Shwa has several nasal letters - here are three of them.
 As you can see, m n ng look just like the Shwa letters for b d g, with the top replaced by a nasal triangle (pointing upwards).